Rebecca Pillai Riddell, Ph.D., C.Psych

 Phone: 416-736-2100 x 20177

-Dr. Pillai Riddell's interest in the caregiver-child relationship began as an undergraduate student at York and has continued through her graduate research training career at UBC and Hospital for Sick Children.
-She currently directs two primary lines of research and participates in the leadership of other programs with colleagues from across the country.
+Dr. Pillai Riddell's interest in the caregiver-child relationship began as an undergraduate student at York University and has continued through her graduate research training career at the University of British Columbia, Hospital for Sick Children and University of Toronto.
+She currently is involved with three primary lines of research and participates in the leadership of other programs with colleagues from across the country.